TL;DR: Data Summary for Prop Firm Evaluation and Instant Funding

 Prop Firm Philosophy: Evaluation vs. Instant Funding Models

-The Evaluation Prop Firm Model: The Meritocratic Filter
+The Evaluation Prop Firm Model: The Skill-First Path

-For Tradeify, the Evaluation accounts (Growth and Select) serve as a sophisticated filter.
-They identify traders who possess the two non-negotiable pillars of trading longevity:
+For Tradeify, the evaluation accounts (Growth and Select) act as a filter.
+They look for two traits every long-term trader needs:

-- Alpha Generation: The proven ability to extract profit from the market over a sustained period.
+- An edge: The proven ability to pull profit out of the market over time.

-- Risk Discipline: The ability to adhere to strict drawdown limits, daily loss caps, and consistency requirements without deviation.
+- Risk discipline: The ability to stick to drawdown limits, daily loss caps, and consistency rules without slipping up.

 💡 Key Insight: Because the firm assumes zero financial risk during the evaluation phase (as all trading occurs in a simulation), the cost of entry remains deliberately low.
 This democratized access makes the Evaluation model the ideal environment for developing traders, those refining a new strategy, or those with limited risk capital who cannot afford to lose principal in a live brokerage account.